vir0za/BrickSync/README.md

-“This is a fork of BrickSync by Alexis Naveros.
+“THis is a fork of https://github.com/ZZJHONS/Bricksync which is a fork of BrickSync by Alexis Naveros.
 This fork adds a BrickLink closed-store inventory fallback.”

 ## Support this fork